How Do You Measure Force? A Measurement Shop Guide

 Depending on which force gauge you use, the process may be different, so we’ll go through the basic process of using one of the force gauges sold on our site.
 In this case, let’s take Sauter’s advanced FS Digital Force Gauge.
 However, please keep in mind that reading these general directions does not replace carefully reading the manual before operation.

 The FS Digital Force Gauge offers ten models that can measure between 20N (~2.02kg of force) and 500N (~51 kg of force).
-It can be connected to as many as four external load cells at the same time.
-This force gauge can be held freely, or it can be connected to a test stand.
+You can connect the FS to as many as four external load cells at the same time.
+You can hold it freely, or you can connect it to a test stand.

 Why Might You Need to Measure Force with a Force Gauge?